Radian Group Inc. (RDN) Shares Decline Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for RDN stocks, with Keefe Bruyette repeating the rating for RDN by listing it as a “Mkt Perform.”
 The predicted price for RDN in the upcoming period, according to Keefe Bruyette is $27.50 based on the research report published on June 13, 2023 of the current year 2023.

-During the last 5 trading sessions, RDN remain unchanged, which changed the moving average for the period of 200-days by +43.20% in comparison to the 20-day moving average, which settled at $26.99.
-In addition, Radian Group Inc. saw 44.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RDN fell by -4.95%, which changed the moving average for the period of 200-days by +30.24% in comparison to the 20-day moving average, which settled at $27.23.
+In addition, Radian Group Inc. saw 40.01% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RDN starting from Hoffman Edward J, who sale 30,000 shares at the price of $25.98 back on Jun 05.
-After this action, Hoffman Edward J now owns 124,784 shares of Radian Group Inc., valued at $779,400 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RDN starting from Hess Lisa W, who sale 655 shares at the price of $27.52 back on Aug 14.
+After this action, Hess Lisa W now owns 6,417 shares of Radian Group Inc., valued at $18,029 using the latest closing price.

-Mumford Lisa, the Director of Radian Group Inc., sale 2,830 shares at $25.82 during a trade that took place back on May 30, which means that Mumford Lisa is holding 16,492 shares at $73,071 based on the most recent closing price.
+Hoffman Edward J, the Sr. EVP, General Counsel of Radian Group Inc., sale 30,000 shares at $25.98 during a trade that took place back on Jun 05, which means that Hoffman Edward J is holding 124,784 shares at $779,400 based on the most recent closing price.

 Stock Fundamentals for RDN